 Jeeshan Chowdhury, the founder and chief executive of Journey Colab, told Lucid News: “Mescaline’s unique properties — that it is long-acting and less potent — make it more tolerable.
 These are features.
 They are not bugs.”
 However, the higher costs associated with therapists committing to the time needed for mescaline sessions – as well as the competition from psilocybin – meant that one venture capitalist decided not to invest in the company.
+Several biotech companies are developing analogues of mescaline (of which many already exist), in the hope of reducing the duration of the experience and lessening nausea, which may make the use of these compounds a more attractive treatment option, although safety and efficacy still need to be determined.
 There is also the question of whether the power of peyote can translate into western medicine, given that the group setting – the collective experience – may contribute to the therapeutic effects (although this applies to psychedelics, in general).

 Moreover, some people may be convinced that to maximise the true potential of mescaline, you need to take it in its cactus form, as it is believed that the other alkaloids modulate and enhance the overall quality of the experience.
 (Peyote contains more than 50 psychoactive alkaloids, and San Pedro contains many besides mescaline as well.)

-In a piece for Chacruna, Benjamin Bury argues that we should opt for synthetic mescaline in light of declining peyote populations.
-(Using San Pedro cactus, which grows much quicker than peyote and is not under threat, would be another sensible alternative).
+In a piece for Chacruna, Benjamin Bury argues that we should opt for synthetic mescaline in light of declining peyote populations, a trend which is especially concerning for those indigenous communities that traditionally use the latter.
+(Using San Pedro cactus, which grows much quicker than peyote and is not under threat, would be another sensible and ethical alternative).
 At the end of his article, Bury observes how the psychedelic renaissance has been particularly marked by the recognition of the healing potential of plant medicines.
 Relating this to synthetic mescaline, he writes:

 Given this emphasis, I would like to address a potential assumption that may have arisen implicitly throughout existing cultural presuppositions regarding bioactive compounds and the public discourse surrounding this movement: that synthetic psychedelics do not possess the same depth or capacity for personal insight and healing.
 The psychedelic experience arises as a result of the meeting of mind, substance, and situation.
 While that might sound trite, it makes the case that, ultimately, set and setting are most important for determining the trajectory and transformative power of an experience.
 The substance consumed is but one part of the setting.
 Although not a direct equivalent to a peyote experience, synthetic mescaline is of potentially equal value and can certainly catalyze deeply profound and meaningful experiences for those who approach its use with the appropriate intentions and respect for the experience.